Miller Park Milwaukee

 History of Miller Park

 Miller Park, sponsored by the Miller Brewing Company, was opened in 2001 to replace Milwaukee County Stadium.
 Built as one of the “new breed” stadiums with a retractable roof, Miller Park has been lauded for all of the great amenities that it has to offer for fans.
 The stadium was built with controversy as the funds for the $290 million bill comes from a sales tax increase of 0.1% in five counties in and around Milwaukee.
-After a delay in construction, due to a roof collapse, the field was finally ready for baseball in 2001.
+After a delay in construction due to a roof collapse, the field was finally ready for baseball in 2001.
 After coming from arguably one of the least popular baseball stadiums, Milwaukee County Stadium, Miller Park has gotten rave reviews since its opening in 2001.
-Rated as one of the top baseball stadiums in the big leagues, Miller Park was the first retractable stadium in Wisconsin history and voted a fan favorite by an ESPN poll in 2010.
+Rated as one of the top baseball stadiums in the big leagues, Miller Park was the first retractable stadium in Wisconsin history and was voted a fan favorite by an ESPN poll in 2010.
 The Milwaukee Brewers hosted the Cincinnati Reds on 04/06/2001 to open Miller Park under the roof.
 This game featured a ceremonial first pitch from President George W. Bush and MLB commissioner Bud Selig.

 Miller Park Capacity